New Orleans Slip, Trip and Fall Lawyers

 Call The Burrell Firm, LLC Today!

 Our dedicated and professional New Orleans trip and fall attorneys are fierce and aggressive advocates for our clients.
 You should never be punished for an accident that wasn’t your fault, and we are determined to get you the compensation you need to make a speedy recovery.
 We represent clients throughout Louisiana from our offices in New Orleans and Ruston and can travel to you if needed.
-For more information, request a free case evaluation with one of our lawyers.
+For more information, request a free case evaluation with one of our slip and fall lawyers in New Orleans.

 Call us now at (504) 420-7575 or write to us online to get in touch.